mccoderpy/discord.py-message-components/README.rst

 Examples
 --------

-A Command that sends a message with four button message components.
+A command that sends a message with four button message components.
 Upon a button press, the bot will edit the original message with the selected button's ID:

 .. code-block:: python